DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points

 ${\mathcal{E}}_{c}$ indicate inter-points edges between anchor points from both images for inter-image communication; ${\mathcal{E}}_{s}$ represent intra-points edges between anchor points within the same image for intra-image communication; ${\mathcal{E}}_{i}$ are points-to-image edges from anchor points to image points, used to broadcast the information from anchor points to everywhere.
 Thus, the graph is represented as ${\mathcal{G}}=\left({\mathcal{V}}=\{{\mathcal{V}}_a, {\mathcal{V}}_b, {\mathcal{V}}_x, {\mathcal{V}}_y\}, {\mathcal{E}}=\{{\mathcal{E}}_{c}, {\mathcal{E}}_{s}, {\mathcal{E}}_{i}\}\right)$.

 We build a neural network based on this graph structure.
-Inspired by message-passing concept in graphical models, we design a message-passing layer for each type of edges ${\mathcal{E}}' \in {\mathcal{E}}$ as follows:
+Inspired by message-passing concept in graphical models, we design a message-passing layer for each type of edges ${\mathcal{E}}' \in {\mathcal{E}}$:

-In detail, the message-passing layer first reprojects the input node attributes $z_s^{in}$ by the function $\alpha_{\mathcal{E}'}$, and then calculates the messages passed through the edges $(v_s, v_r)$ by the function $\beta_{\mathcal{E}'}$.
+In detail, the message-passing layer first reprojects the input node attributes $z_s^{in}$ by $\alpha_{\mathcal{E}'}$, and then calculates the messages passed through the edges $(v_s, v_r)$ by $\beta_{\mathcal{E}'}$.
 Finally, it aggregates all information sent to the target node $v_r$ (denoted as $z_r^{a}$) and outputs the updated attributes by a feed-forward function ${\rho_{\mathcal{E}'}}$.
 All the functions in Eq.~\ref{eq:update_func} vary according to the edge types.